- Emory University School of Law, J.D., Order of the Coif, with distinction

 - U.S. District Court, District of Maine

-Joseph was a recipient of the international Who’s Who Legalof Product Liability Defence and has been selected by his peers for inclusion in The Best Lawyers in America from 2007 to 2012.
-Inclusion in Best Lawyers is based on a peer-review survey.
+Joseph has been selected by his peers for inclusion in The Best Lawyers in America© 2016 in the field of Product Liability Litigation - Defendants.
+He has been listed in Best Lawyers in America since 2007.
 He has also been recognized as a "Massachusetts Super Lawyer" in Class Action and Mass Torts based on a peer-review survey by Thomson Reuters (2004–2011).
+Joseph was a recipient of the international Who’s Who Legal of Product Liability Defence.

 A member of the Defense Research Institute, Joe is an active member of its Drug and Medical Device Committee and Mass Tort Committee.
 In addition, he is an active member of the Product Liability Committee and Drug and Medical Device Subcommittee of the Litigation Section of the American Bar Association and the International Association of Defense Counsel.
 Joseph is a sustaining member of the Product Liability Advisory Council.
 He was also on the Board of Directors of the Massachusetts Medical Device Industry Council between 2001 and 2007.